 A disclaimer will be shown at the bottom of the report.
 It helps your users view all the screenshots taken for the Repro Steps before sending a report and can delete them as well.

-On your side, you can easily mark any view that might contain sensitive info like payment details as private.
+On your side, you can easily mark any view that might contain sensitive information, like payment details, as private.
 Any private view will automatically appear with a black overlay covering it in any screenshot.
-To make a view private, you use the following property.
+To make a view private, you can use the following property.

 view.instabug_privateView = true

 This feature requires a minimum iOS SDK version of 11.12.0.